BjoernBiltzinger/pyspi/docs/md_docs/psd.md

 ax.step(ebounds[1:], counts_both, label="All")
 ax.set_xlabel("Detected Energy [keV]")
 ax.set_ylabel("Counts")
-ax.set_xlim(20,3000)
+ax.set_xlim(20,3500)
 ax.set_yscale("log")
-ax.legend()
+ax.legend();
 ```

 Several features are visible.
-Firstly we can see that sharp cutoff for at small energies for the PSD events, which is due to the low energy threshold in the PSD electronics.
+1. A sharp cutoff for at small energies for the PSD events, which is due to the low energy threshold in the PSD electronics.
+2. For energies>~2700 keV the PSD events are again decreasing faster than the other events
+3. The fraction of PSD events to all the single events between ~500 and ~2700 keV is very stable and can be explained by an additional dead time for the PSD electronics
+4. In the non PSD events we see a peak at ~ 1600 keV that is not visible in the PSD events.
+This is the so called electronic noise, which consists of spurious events.